Nandakishore695/HTML-CSS-Javascript/README.md

 - HTML is used to display the content on a web page, while CSS is used to control the presentation, layout, and design of a web page.

 **7.How many ways to write css in HTML?**
-There are three ways to add CSS to HTML documents :
+-There are three ways to add CSS to HTML documents :
 -Inline
 -Internal
 -External